kamilazdybal/kamilazdybal.github.io/_posts/2025-09-22-undergrad-homework-PINN.md

 We can do this by first creating a baseline linear function that simply passes through the two boundary conditions.
 We'll call this baseline function <span class="math display">$$ T_b(x) $$</span>.

-Next, the trained ANN only approximates a correction to this linear function, <span class="math display">$$ \mathcal{N}(x) $$</span>.
+Next, the trained ANN will only approximate a correction to this linear function, <span class="math display">$$ \mathcal{N}(x) $$</span>.
-The final solution is a superposition of the two, the baseline linear function (which obeys the boundary conditions at the end points of our domain) and the output of the ANN:
+The final approximated solution is a superposition of the two, the baseline linear function (which obeys the boundary conditions at the end points of our domain) and the output of the ANN:

 <span class="math display">$$